kcummings1/GifTastic/README.md

 -q
 -limit
 -rating

 Like many APIs, GIPHY requires developers to use a key to access their API data.
 Their public API Key is provided here.

 Watch the demo video.

 You should have a high-level understanding of how this assignment works before attempting to code it.

-Instructions
-Before you can make any part of our site work, you need to create an array of strings, each one related to a topic that interests you.
+Instructions before you can make any part of our site work, you need to create an array of strings, each one related to a topic that interests you.
 Save it to a variable called topics.
 We chose animals for our theme, but you can make a list to your own liking.
 Your app should take the topics in this array and create buttons in your HTML.

 Try using a loop that appends a button for each string in the array.
 When the user clicks on a button, the page should grab 10 static, non-animated gif images from the GIPHY API and place them on the page.
 When the user clicks one of the still GIPHY images, the gif should animate.
 If the user clicks the gif again, it should stop playing.

 Under every gif, display its rating (PG, G, so on).